 Top 6 Free Morse Code Translator

-Apps Bilgi has created a very simple translator that converts text to Morse code or code to text.
+Apps Bilgi has created a very simple Free Morse Code Translator that converts text to Morse code or morse code to english.
 You will have to deal with the fact that the app doesn’t have a flashlight transmission of code feature.
 However, the app makes up for it in many ways.
 It gives you an audio file as well as a Morse code when you type in text.
 You can configure the speed, gap, and frequency of the audio code.

 It has a strong repeatable playing feature.
 You’ll also be delighted to know that this app has a finger tap keyboard, where a long tap is considered to be a dash, and a short tap is taken to be a dot.
 This makes typing the code in the input box, much faster and simpler.
 This app enjoys a 4.3 rating on Google play store.

 The website also lets you type Morse letters, Morse characters and lets you involve a word from the dictionary.
-In other words, it lets you compound your typed Morse code with text.
+In other words, it lets you translate morse code.
 The Dcode webpage lets you translate without a separator.

-These six options are the best voted and easy to use Free Morse Code Translator right now.
-You’ll discover that it’s much safer to use a free tool to decrypt code than to invest in a paid product.
-The Morse code is a free and easily accessible code, and you should not be carried away by fancy and costly software that often don’t carry additional unique features.
-So convert text to code or the other way around, and have flashlight transmission games with children or send your friends secret passages- using free code converters.
+These six options are the best and easy to use Free Morse Code Translator right now.
+You’ll discover that it’s much safer to use a free tool to decrypt code.
+Rather than to invest in a paid product.
+The Morse code is a free and easily accessible code.
+And you should not be carried away by fancy and costly software that often don’t carry additional unique features.
+So convert text to code or the other way around.
+Have flashlight transmission games with children or send your friends secret passages- using free code converters.